 - Demonstrated ability in proofreading.

-- Ability to successfully manage multiple priorities and projects simultaneously.
+- Ability to successfully manage multiple priorities and projects simultaneously in a fast paced environment.

 - Demonstrated critical thinking and problem solving abilities.